rjcassara-/files/resume2021.md

 ---

 ## Work Experience
+**Consumers Energy**

++ Senior Information Security Engineer (2019 - present)

+    - Designed and implemented new security solutions for corporate environment
+    - Identified and remediated potential security issues in new and existing projects
+    - Developed custom code to integrate security products into corporate workflows
+    - Documented procedures and trained operations staff to support security tools

 **DELTA Resources, Inc.**

-+ DevOps Engineer (2015 - present):
++ DevOps Engineer (2015 - 2019):

-    - Translated existing system architecture into code to facilitate future deployments and improve disaster recovery processes
-    - Automated cloud infrastructure tasks and processes, resulting in large reductions to monthly costs
+    - Automated cloud infrastructure tasks and processes, resulting in large reductions to monthly cost
     - Deployed and managed systems in production and development AWS environments
     - Trained DevOps team on network appliances and security software
     - Managed SIEM - configured log collection, developed custom reports and alerts